 The issue of screen time is one that has fascinated me for a while.
 It is something that teachers and parents often express a concern over.
 Yet, if screen time really is dangerous, this will impact our whole society!
 It isn’t just the younger generation that appears to be constantly attached to their devices.
 Admittedly, I recognise a certain level of addiction in myself.
-Is it really as dangerous as people make out?
+Is it really that dangerous?
 I always suspected that it wasn’t.
 On the other hand, I also presumed that the argument had some sort of scientific grounding.
 Dismissing it completely would be irresponsible and could prove costly.
 Therefore, I wanted to conduct my own research.
 Here is a summary of my findings:

 Not all screen time is equal